trichl/TickTagOpenSource/README.md

 2. The battery needs to be connected (soldered) to the tag
 3. Check if the jumper settings are like in the picture above (B, C, E)
 4. Gently and very carefully click the tag on the breakout board (A), mind the correct orientation
-5. Connect the USB connector (G) to a computer or Android phone (red LED on breakout board turns on)
+5. Connect the USB connector (G) to a computer or Android phone (red LED on user interface board turns on)
 6. Turn the charge slide button (F) to the left to charge the battery while downloading data (not mandatory, but recommended)
 7. **For option 1**: Open the serial program on your computer with following settings:
    * COM port: select the CP2104N COM port from the list